Home » Movies » Oldboy (2003)

 Inspirations and References

-The film is based on the Japanese manga Oldboy by Garon Tsuchiya and Nobuaki Minegishi.
-It also draws inspiration from classic revenge dramas and incorporates elements of Greek tragedy.
+Oldboy is loosely based on the Japanese manga of the same name by Garon Tsuchiya and Nobuaki Minegishi.

 Alternate Endings and Deleted Scenes